Properties and baroclinic instability of stratified thermal upper-ocean flow

-where the last equality follows upon using Stokes' theorem and holds with an $O(\mathrm{Ro}^2)$ error.
-The above is an appropriate definition of the Kelvin circulation for the for IL$^{(0,1)}$QG as it leads to a theorem analogous to the Kelvin--Noether theorem for the IL$^{(0,1)}$PE \cite{Beron-21-POFb}.
-It extends that one found in Sec.\ 3.1 of \cite{Holm-15b} for adiabatic QG dynamics to stratified thermal QG dynamics.
-By (\ref{eq:IL01}a) and after pulling back the integrand in the last equality of \eqref{eq:K} and changing variables, it follows that
+where the last equality follows upon using Stokes' theorem.
+The above is an appropriate definition of the \emph{Kelvin circulation for the IL$^{(0,1)}$QG} as it leads to a theorem analogous to the Kelvin--Noether theorem for the IL$^{(0,1)}$PE \cite{Beron-21-POFb}.
+It extends that one found in Section 3.1 of \cite{Holm-15b} for adiabatic (i.e., HL) QG dynamics to stratified thermal (i.e., IL$^{(0,1)}$) QG dynamics.
+By (\ref{eq:IL01}a) and after pulling back the integrand in the last equality of \eqref{eq:K} to $t=0$ and changing variables, it follows that

-As in the IL$^{(0,1)}$PE, the misalignment between the gradients of bathymetry and buoyancy creates (or destroys) Kelvin circulation.
+As in the IL$^{(0,1)}$PE, the misalignment between the gradients of layer thickness and buoyancy creates (or destroys) Kelvin circulation.
 This is most cleanly seen by noting that